evadecker/eva.town/www/content/1-work/1-swiftype/project.md

 text:

-## I'll be honest.
-I didn't start this project the way you're supposed&nbsp;to.
+## I didn't start this project the way you're supposed&nbsp;to.

-I didn't conduct user research.
-I didn't write a problem definition.
-I didn't name the goals we aimed to achieve or how to measure them.
-I did sketch, a little.
-And I looked at <dfn title="Dribbble is an online design community infamous for flashy interfaces that look great but are totally unusable in practice.">Dribbble</dfn>.
-And then I immediately dove into a full-fledged redesign of a large, complex product.

-I sought out inspiration, and boy, did I find it.
-One moment swayed by a sexy interface on Behance, the next, lurching to emulate a slick effect seen on CodePen, I manifested a nervous energy that raced toward every whim and fancy.

-To be honest, I didn't really know how projects were *supposed* to start.
-I was a junior product designer;  common-practice things like defining problems and success metrics weren't in my wheelhouse.
-The part of me that did have some vague idea about them just assumed that they were formalities for people who wanted to look important and thorough.
+To be honest, I didn't know how projects were supposed to start.
+I was a junior product designer; any part of me that knew about things like problem definitions and success metrics assumed that they were formalities for people who wanted to look important and thorough.
 The *real* work is the designing itself, right?

+My assignment was to redesign the Swiftype dashboard.
+Make it more usable; more consistent; more pretty.
+With dozens of different views and components that I had the opportunity to rethink all at once, this was a substantial undertaking.
+I dove in without a second thought.

+Sketching a little by hand, I'd mock up some slick-looking interfaces on my fancy new computer then repeat as inspiration struck.
+I was having a blast, but before long, I found myself adrift.
+With so many potential directions, how do you decide which one is best?
+Where do you even begin with such a large redesign?
+A sense of overwhelm steadily crept over me.

 (snippet: swiftype/process)

-I was keeping myself busy, but I was adrift.
-My design lead [Casey](http://zumwa.lt/) could see.
+My design lead [Casey](http://zumwa.lt/) recognized what was happening.
+My revisions had become cyclical: a change in one design would trigger an edit to another until I ended up more or less where I had started, minus the hours spent.
+I wasn't making forward progress.

 One morning he approached me and keenly posed a challenge:

 > Find one thing you can improve by the end of the day.
 Then <dfn title="'Shipping' is tech lingo for launching or releasing a product update.">ship it</dfn>.

+This felt like a breath of fresh air.
+One little thing?
+I could do that.
+Gladly.

-I eagerly accepted his call-to-arms.
-The user settings menu had been bugging me—it was in an odd place, and there was a clear place to move it to that'd be much better.
+The user settings menu had been bugging me; it was in an odd place and the labels were unclear.
 Casey agreed.
-I created a <dfn title="In version control tools, a branch is a copy of the codebase that lets you make edits independently before merging in your changes.">branch</dfn> and tweaked some code to reposition the menu, we did some testing, and then we pushed it live.
+I created a <dfn title="In version control tools, a branch is a copy of the codebase that lets you make edits independently before merging in your changes.">branch</dfn>, tweaked some code to reposition the menu, ran tests, and then we pushed it live.
 It took a couple of hours from start to finish.

 *The product is better!
 You did that!
 People are using it right now.*

-How amazing it felt!
+It felt amazing.

+Weeks spent envisioning grand, sweeping redesigns paled in comparison to this simple little tweak. *This* was real. *This* had impact.

-*You eat an elephant one bite at a time.*
+*Aha!
+You scale a mountain one step at a time.*

-What a massive revelation.

-Throughout the project, we maintained this ethos.
-Make a small improvement.
-Ship it.
-Repeat.
-By the time we had finished, there was an entirely new dashboard.
-Much better than the original, and much better than any of my attempts to swallow an elephant whole.
+In writing, it sounds obvious.
+But feeling that contrast firsthand and seeing the eventual success it brought has stuck with me and continues to guide my design ethos to this day.

 ## What is&nbsp;Swiftype?